Robert Ransom: Postbellum career

 Following the war, he was an express agent and city marshal at Wilmington, North Carolina, and then was a farmer until 1878.
 He then was a civil engineer in charge of Federal river and harbor works at New Bern, North Carolina.
 In 1881, his first wife died.
 The couple had nine children.
 In 1884, he married Katherine DeWitt Lumpkin and they had three children.

+Death

 Ransom died in New Bern in 1892.
 He is buried in Cedar Grove Cemetery.